The-obsrvr/CMV-BAS-Data-Pipeline/README.md

 - **Text normalization**
   Comments are cleaned to remove non-ASCII characters, URLs, emojis, and other non-textual objects.

+Prior to length-wise filtering and semantic topic-filtering, 65169 submission(s) were identified in the raw file covering 602,726 thread(s).

+Post applying length filtering (minimum 10 comments excluding OP) and semantic filtering (to identify euro-centric posts or migration/health/climate) posts, we get

 ### Reformatting Thread format to paragraph format